kevinrenskers/mixedcase.nl/content/projects/dmmjobcontrol/support.md

 # Support
 Please use the [TYPO3 mailing lists](http://typo3.org/support/mailing-lists/) for free support, or [contact me directly](mailto:info@mixedcase.nl) for paid support.

-As I still don't use PHP or TYPO3 myself, maintaining JobControl is purely a hobby.
+As I don't use PHP or TYPO3 myself anymore, maintaining JobControl is purely a hobby.
 I'll keep it bug free, but simply can't give free support.

 ## Bug reports
 Please file an issue at <https://github.com/kevinrenskers/dmmjobcontrol/issues>.